-For a truly remote and luxe experience, however, in-the-known honeymooners head to Playa Grande and check into Amanera (rooms from $1,110), the first Aman golf resort and the brand’s second outpost in the Caribbean.
-(The first, Amanyara, in the Turks & Caicos, was voted number-one resort in the Caribbean in this year's Brides Honeymoon Awards).
-Here, we break down the top five reasons to plan your post-nuptial getaway at this luxe retreat:
+For a truly remote and luxe experience, however, in-the-know honeymooners head to Playa Grande and check into Amanera (rooms from $1,110), the first Aman golf resort and the brand’s second outpost in the Caribbean (the first, Amanyara, in the Turks & Caicos, was voted number-one resort in the Caribbean in this year's Brides Honeymoon Awards).
+Here, we break down the top five reasons to plan your post-nuptial getaway at this luxe retreat.

-Every Aman resort is executed with obsessive attention to detail, and Amanera is no exception.
-Architect John Heah designed each space to blend into its surroundings and highlight resort's impressive vantage point: The main building, Casa Grande, sits on a cliff overlooking the ocean and has an infinity pool that seemingly extends into the horizon; each casita has a flat roof for green gardens that make them practically invisible from above; the upstairs lounge and main restaurant have full sliding-glass doors, creating an indoor-outdoor vibe (perfect for an alfresco romantic Italian dinner); and the spa is tucked away beneath Casa Grande and above the beach, allowing for maximum privacy and an ultra-relaxing setting with the sounds of crashing waves to lull you to sleep.
+Every Aman resort is executed with an obsessive attention to detail, and Amanera is no exception.
+Architect John Heah designed each space to blend into its surroundings and highlight the resort's impressive vantage point.
+The main building, Casa Grande, sits on a cliff overlooking the ocean and has an infinity pool that seemingly extends into the horizon; each casita has a flat roof for green gardens that make them practically invisible from above.
+The upstairs lounge and main restaurant have full sliding-glass doors, creating an indoor-outdoor vibe (perfect for an alfresco romantic Italian dinner).
+The spa is tucked away beneath Casa Grande and above the beach, allowing for maximum privacy and an ultra-relaxing setting with the sounds of crashing waves to lull you to sleep.

 Amanera is set on a mile-long stretch of perfect white sand—we challenge you to find a single rock or errant strand of seaweed—and the vibe is extremely peaceful and secluded.
 Couples can partake in every kind of complimentary non-motorized water sport, like surfing, snorkeling, paddle boarding, and windsurfing.
 Forgot sun protection?
-Don't worry, each suite comes with a sunhat, sunscreen, and beach tote for your exclusive use.
-(Also worth nothing that unlike most hotels, mini-bar beer, soft drinks, and snacks are all gratis at Amanera.)
-And when you're ready for lunch, you needn't return to Casa Grande—the beach-side restaurant serves every kind of indulgent option, from pizzas, tacos, and burgers to local Dominican cuisine.
+Don't worry, each suite comes with a sunhat, sunscreen, and beach tote for your exclusive use (it's also worth noting that unlike most hotels, mini-bar beer, soft drinks, and snacks are all gratis at Amanera).
+When you're ready for lunch, you needn't return to Casa Grande—the beach-side restaurant serves every kind of indulgent option, from pizzas, tacos, and burgers to local Dominican cuisine.